interplaynetary/p2p-template/README.md

 *"From each according to his ability, to each according to his needs!"*

 *The distribution of surplus-roles through networks of mutual-contribution is a form of distributed-peer-discovery/offering/matching!
 Finding collaborators who directly/transitively contribute to your self-actualization!*

+*What one is actually distributing surplus to is one's **direct/transitive mutual-self-actualization***

 **Let:**
 - **Total Recognition = 100%**